There are a lot of ways to make a good cup of coffee and the V60 and Chemex pour over methods are just a couple.

 Both of these coffee brewers are great options, but for different reasons.
 If you spend a lot of time on the road and you want something that you can take with you that is affordable (so easy to replace if you lose it), and rugged, then a V60 is a nice choice.
 The V60 is also good for people who love coffee and who just want to make the odd cup here and there at home.
 If you have a high-quality grinder you can make up ‘just enough’ fresh coffee whenever the mood strikes.
 That kind of convenience is hard to beat.

 The Chemex is a good coffee maker too.
-It looks lovely, it feels luxurious, and it produces a reliable, smooth brew.
+(I have an article with a step by step brewing process) It looks lovely, it feels luxurious, and it produces a reliable, smooth brew.
 That makes it an attractive choice for people that are very particular about how their coffee tastes.
-It is slightly easier to use.
-It’s intended to make more cups, but you can just pour less water if you wish.
+It is also slightly easier to use.
+It’s intended to make more cups, but you can just pour less water if you wish and don’t forget to change the amount of coffee at the same time.
 The price of a Chemex on Amazon, while more expensive, isn’t prohibitively so either.
 If you’re a coffee lover you have probably spent far more on a filter coffee maker at some point.
 A cheap filter coffee maker doesn’t look good and isn’t exactly fun to use.
 A Chemex will give you far more bang for your buck.

-Really, it comes down to personal preference.
+In the end it really comes down to personal preference.
 If the price is a factor then the V60 is a bargain, and wins by default.
 If not, then it comes down to looks and convenience.
 If you have used both and prefer one over the other lets us know!
+If you are interested to see how a Chemex compares to a French Press, check out my review.